Supreme Court ends Trump emoluments lawsuits | Law-Order

-The Supreme Court on Monday brought an end to lawsuits over whether Donald Trump illegally profited off his presidency.
+The Supreme Court on Monday brought an end to lawsuits over whether Donald Trump illegally profited off his presidency, saying the cases are moot now that Trump is no longer in office.

+The high court's action was the first in an expected steady stream of orders and rulings on pending lawsuits involving Trump now that his presidency has ended.
+Some orders may result in dismissals of cases since Trump is no longer president.
+In other cases, proceedings that had been delayed because Trump was in the White House could resume and their pace even quicken.

 The justices threw out Trump's challenge to lower court rulings that had allowed lawsuits to go forward alleging that he violated the Constitution's emoluments clause by accepting payments from foreign and domestic officials who stay at the Trump International Hotel and patronize other businesses owned by the former president and his family.